Battling Neurodegenerative Disorders: Stroke, TBI, Alzheimer’s and Aging

-The goal of the laboratory of Dr. Sylvain Doré is to discover new mechanisms that limit neuronal dysfunction associated with stroke, Alzheimer disease (AD), aging and other neurological disorders.
+The goal of the laboratory of Dr. Sylvain Doré is to discover new mechanisms that limit neuronal dysfunction associated with stroke (e.g. IS, ICH, SAH), traumatic brain injury (TBI), Alzheimer disease (AD), aging and other neurological disorders.

 The overall goal is to slow down the progression of the disease, and ultimately stop it.
-To do so, the aim is to limit cell death (apoptosis and necrosis) resulting from either acute and/or chronic neurodegenerative conditions, re-establish normal cerebral blood flow, limit inflammation, and restore regular cellular functions.
-Using a variety of in vitro and in vivo protocols, several new hypotheses and potential therapies are being investigated and developed.
+To do so, the aim is to limit cell death resulting from either acute and/or chronic neurodegenerative conditions, re-establish normal cerebral blood flow, limit inflammation, and restore regular cellular functions.
+Using a variety of in vitro and in vivo protocols, using preclinical and human specimens, several new hypotheses and potential therapies are being investigated and developed.

-One objective is focused on understanding the protective role of heme metabolites in the brain using cellular/molecular techniques and various models of stroke, Alzheimer disease, and aging.
+One objective is focused on understanding the unique properties of hemoglobin, heme and iron in the brain using cellular/molecular techniques and various models of stroke, traumatic brain injury/concussion, Alzheimer disease and aging.

 New knowledge is gained specifically, by investigating the action and the role of activity of the heme oxygenase enzyme and its unique bioactive metabolites, namely, carbon monoxide, iron, biliverdin, and bilirubin.